AppDaemon APIs

 >>> self.deregister_service("myservices/service1")

-List all services available within AD
+List all services available within AppDaemon

 - Parameters: